 Leave accruals upon recall shall be administered in accordance with Human Resources Administrative Rule 7.06.

-Upon layoff, employee will be paid for all vacation leave deferred holidays, and comp time accruals.
+Upon layoff, employee will be paid for all vacation leave, deferred holidays, and comp time accruals.

 Management Rights

 Section 1.
 The City shall exercise sole responsibility for management of the City and direction of its work force, except as expressly limited by the terms of this Agreement.
-To fulfill this responsibility, the rights of the City include but are not limited to: establishing and directing activities of its employees; determining standards of service and methods of operation, including contracting out only as provided for in this Agreement and introducing new equipmentonly as provided for in this Agreement; establishing procedures and standards for employment and promotions, layoffs, and transfers; to discipline or discharge for just cause; determine job descriptions; determine work schedules; assign work; and any other rights, except as limited by the terms of this Agreement.
+To fulfill this responsibility, the rights of the City include but are not limited to: establishing and directing activities of its employees; determining standards of service and methods of operation, including contracting out only as provided for in this Agreement; establishing procedures and standards for employment and promotions, layoffs, and transfers; to discipline or discharge for just cause; determine job descriptions; determine work schedules; assign work; and any other rights, except as limited by the terms of this Agreement.

 The City’s management rights also include the ability to assign or modify duties and methods of operation as necessary to continue to provide services during emergencies and other exigent circumstances.